pop/pop.github.io/content/blog/buildbot-on-kubernetes.rst

 Running Command-Line Interface (CLI) commands is fun, but the easiest way to get this system running seems to be with configuration files.
 I'm sure I *can* use CLI commands to orchestrate this entire project, but... honestly all the tutorials talk about how to do things in YAML so we're doing it in YAML now.

-Some research later It looks like declaring a `Pod`_ is the way to go?
+Some research later it looks like declaring a `Pod`_ is the way to go?
 For context, here's where I got the idea from the K8s docs:

     A pod (as in a pod of whales or pea pod) is a group of one or more containers (such as Docker containers), the shared storage for those containers, and options about how to run the containers.